Rolisteam/DiceParser/HelpMe.md

 * Operation Condition
 * Composite

-Any operator which requires validator (such as `a,r,e,c`) can use those three kind.
+Any operator which requires validator (such as `a,r,e,c`) can use those three kinds.

 ### Scalar

-The scalar value sets the validator on eguality between the dice value and the validator
+The scalar value sets the validator on equality between the dice value and the validator

 ```
 4d10e10